guireiso/omicscope/docs/input.rst

    Original proteomics data: 2236
    Filtered proteomics data: 1847

+**Note:** Progenesis performs differential proteomics analyses based on preset groups. *OmicScope* takes these statistical analyses exported by Progenesis into account.
+However, if the user has a more complex (e.g. both technical and biological replicates) or wishes to use a different experimental design, the *OmicScope* Statistical Workflow can be used by renaming two columns in the original .csv file, as follows:

+* "Anova (p)" → "Original Anova (p)"
+* "q Value" → "Original q Value"

 PatternLab
 ----------

 PatternLab exports an Excel file with an .xlsx extension, which contains the same type of information as Progenesis, including assay, pdata, and rdata.
-However, this export does not include differential proteomics statistics.
-Therefore, *OmicScope* automatically performs statistical analysis for PatternLab data.
+However, this exported file does not include differential proteomics statistics.
+Therefore, *OmicScope* automatically performs statistical analyses for PatternLab data.

 .. code-block:: python

    plv = omics.OmicScope('../tests/data/proteins/patternlab.xlsx', Method='PatternLab')

+After importing a file, *OmicScope* will provide the following message:

 .. code-block::